EricZinda/Perplexity/backlog.md

       - still VERY slow
       - Still need to generate all combinations of 3 x 2 to find out that none are in 2 folders
       - all combinations of 3 of 100 is 4950, for 1000 it is 499500, 3 of 200 is 1313400
+  - "which 2 files in the folder are large?"
+    - very slow
+    - because the second folder doesn't show up until the very end and we are checking for "the folder"

 - Stream the undetermined solutions
   - Phase 2 requires AllRstrValues to be generated for things like "the" and maybe "all"